brenxm/Learnable/FunctionalRequirement_v0.1.md

    - Requirement ID: FR-003
    - UI Requirement: UI-001
    - Descriptions:
+       - Should display all the topics in a list
-       - Should be accesible in Lecture Scene
+       - Should be accesible in Lecture Scene via toggle button
        - Navigates to completed topics and cannot go forward to uncompleted topics
        - Displays the current progress of the subject
        - Signifies current topic